-The key to AdWords PPC campaign success is in their management.
+The key to Google Ads PPC campaign success is in their management.
 The key to managing your PPC campaigns is being super organized.
 The key to being organized is ensuring you are constantly checking and tweaking your ads for maximum success.
 Why?
 Because without good organization and management, campaign optimization becomes a logistical nightmare, which can result in over-spending on poor performers or missed sales and traffic opportunities.

 What you need is a good PPC checklist!
-A good PPC checklist should include daily, weekly, bi-weekly, and monthly task reminders to ensure your KPIs (Key Performance Indicators) or ROIs match your budgets and your goals, and that you’re staying on top of your AdWords ads and not throwing away valuable sales or ad spend.
+A good PPC checklist should include daily, weekly, bi-weekly, and monthly task reminders to ensure your KPIs (Key Performance Indicators) or ROIs match your budgets and your goals, and that you’re staying on top of your Google ads and not throwing away valuable sales or ad spend.
 Sure, each account is different and some of you may find you need to manage your accounts more closely than others, but what we can all agree on is the importance of keeping a close eye on these two KPIs: revenue and ad spend totals.

 Daily PPC Task Checklist

 These are the tasks you need to be doing at least every day or every other day.

 1. Check Key eCommerce KPIs: Ad Spend & Revenue

 As we mentioned in the intro, the two most important KPIs for any eCommerce business are the amount of revenue in versus the amount of ad-spent out.
 Why is it important to check these two metrics daily?
 Because you need to stay on top of any drastic changes in both, tracking ups and downs on a daily basis.
 This will ensure you’re not suddenly hemorrhaging budget from a new ad, or missing an opportunity to put more budget into an ad that has a big revenue jump.
 Simply put, this will point to budget and big changes you need to make.

 These are the tasks you need to be doing at least once a week.